mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

 What's new!
 ------
-October 2023.
+November 2023.
 Check our new publication in the [*International Journal of Geographical Information Science*](https://www.tandfonline.com/journals/tgis20): **Generating lane-level road networks from high-precision trajectory data with lane-changing behavior analysis.**  by Mengyue Yuan, Peng Yue, Can Yang, Jian Li, Yan Kai, Chuanwei Cai and Chongshan Wan.

 Education
 ------